I discovered this drink last June at a restaurant on the way home from vacationing in Destin, FL. A day I'll never forget......it's THAT good.

 2 oz club soda

 In the glass you will be sipping from, place your torn mint leaves.
-Squeeze the juice from your limes into the glass and then drop limes in.
-Take a muddler or back of spoon and gently smash the mint and limes together.
+Squeeze the juice from your limes into the glass & then drop limes in.
+Take a muddler or back of spoon & gently smash the mint & limes together.
 This will release the oils from the mint as well as the lime rind.
 Fill glass halfway with crushed ice.

-In a cocktail shaker with ice (just to make the alcohol cold) add your tequila, cointreau, sour mix and agave.
-Shake well, strain ice and pour into glass.
+In a cocktail shaker with ice (just to make the alcohol cold) add your tequila, cointreau, sour mix & agave.
+Be precise with your measurements.
+Shake well, strain ice & pour into glass.
 Top off with the club soda.
-Stir and enjoy.
+Makes one approximate 8 oz drink.